 CERTIFICATIONS

-All contracts to acquire or dispose of services, supplies, information technology or construction will include certifications that may be required by Idaho Code §67-2346 (Anti-Boycott Against Israel Act) or Idaho Code §67-2359 (contracts with a company owned or operated by the government of China).
+All contracts to acquire or dispose of services, supplies, information technology or construction will include certifications that may be required by Idaho Code §§67-2346 (Anti-Boycott Against Israel Act), 67-2347A (contracts with companies boycotting certain sectors), or 67-2359 (contracts with a company owned or operated by the government of China).

 COMPLIANCE WITH FEDERAL PURCHASING GUIDELINES